LucasDelfino92/morrowindsharp/modlist.md

   - MO2 will tell you there's no game data on top level.
 Right click **Data Files** and click **Set data directory**.
 Click **OK**.
 - [**The Publicans**](https://www.nexusmods.com/morrowind/mods/45410?) by half11: fixes several places in the vanilla game that are set up like inns, but in which Bethesda for some reason forgot to add the option to rent a room in.

 The following plugins are dirty and require cleaning.
-[Follow the instructions here](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#plugin-cleaning) on how to clean plugins using TESTool and tes3cmd.
+[Follow the instructions here](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#plugin-cleaning) on how to clean plugins using TESTool, tes3cmd, and TESAME.

 - **Bloated Caves.esp**

-The following plugins require additional TESAME cleaning.
-[Follow the instructions here](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame) on how to delete records using TESAME.

-- **Bloated Caves.esp**: delete the following records:
+  - Delete the following records in TESAME:
     - Container **cavern_spore00**
     - Lev Item **MU_Bloat_Random**